maga-net/react-query-builder/README.md

 -   `BlockchainConnector`: A wrapper around `web3.py` that manages the connection to a blockchain's RPC endpoint.
 -   `EventScanner`: The heart of the listening process.
 It polls the source chain for new blocks, queries for specific contract events within a block range, and waits for confirmations before flagging an event as final.
--   `TransactionProcessor`: A stateless logic class that takes a raw event log, validates its data (e.g., checks if it's intended for the correct destination chain), and transforms it into a structured, standardized payload.
-For example:
+-   `TransactionProcessor`: A stateless logic class that takes a raw event log, validates its data (e.g., checking if it's intended for the correct destination chain), and transforms it into a structured, standardized payload.

-    ```json
+    *Conceptual Example:*
+    ```python
+    def process_event(event_log):
+        # Simplified logic
+        args = event_log['args']
+        if args['destinationChainId'] != SUPPORTED_DEST_CHAIN_ID:
+            return None

-    {
+        return {
-      "source_tx_hash": "0xabc...",
+            "source_tx_hash": event_log['transactionHash'].hex(),
-      "source_chain_id": 11155111,
-      "destination_chain_id": 80001,
-      "recipient": "0x123...",
+            "recipient": args['recipientAddress'],
-      "token": "0x456...",
-      "amount": "1000000000000000000"
+            "amount": str(args['amount']),
+            # ... and other fields
         }
     ```
 -   `CrossChainDispatcher`: Simulates the validator's role.
 It takes the processed payload, signs it using a private key, and dispatches the signed message.
-In this simulation, it sends the data to a mock API endpoint.
+In this simulation, it sends the signed data to a mock API endpoint.
 -   `BridgeOrchestrator`: The top-level class that initializes and wires together all other components.
 It runs the main asynchronous loop, controlling the flow from scanning to dispatching.

 ## How It Works